WarrenDaveJacaban/js-review-project/README.md

 # Warren Dave Jacaban
-This project is a review of JavaScript concepts, from beginner to advancedhiy
+This project is a review of JavaScript concepts, from beginner to advanced

-# gwapo ko
+# Updating file from github repo and pull changes to local